aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 => /Users/<⎕AN>/dyalog.<version>U<bit>.files/SessionExtensions/CiderTatin
 => ```
 => However, these folders are version specific.
-Instead you might consider installing them into a version => agnostic folder in order to make Tatin available to, say, 18.0 and 18.2 at the same time.
+Instead you might consider installing them into a version => agnostic folder in order to make Tatin available to several versions of Dyalog at the same time.
 =>
 => For that install into one of these folders:
 => ```